dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 ⚡ By the end of this post you will learn how to:
 + Load a SOTA classification model from TIMM and train it with Fastai.
 + Export the trained model with TorchScript for inference.
-+ Create a functional Android app and run the model inference on your device.
++ Create a functional Android app and run the inference on your device.

+🔥 The inference time averages at about **200ms** on my Pixel 3 XL!

 💡 **NOTE**: Code and data for this post are available on my GitHub repo [here](https://github.com/dnth/timm-flutter-pytorch-lite-blogpost).
 {{< /notice >}}